Napoleon LEX 485-1 Infrared Gas Grill Review

 Everything came off the grill thoroughly cooked, and the hot spots were minimal.
 The grill looks great with a clean presentation, except for the plastic cabinet knobs.
 Our biggest complaint about this grill is the assembly process, which could be fixed by simply writing a better manual, and perhaps a little more intuitive design.

 At around $1100, this is probably at the lower end of the premium grills, in terms of price.
-Even though it’s only a 3-burner grill, the Napoleon LEX 485 may be the best gas grill under 1100 dollars.
+Even though it’s only a 3-burner grill, the Napoleon LEX 485-1 the best gas grill under 1100 dollars.